sandeepkasaragod/RAGE-workshop/day5/day5_GLUE_MADDOG.md

 Navigate inside the MADDOG directory using the terminal.

-Enter the MADDOG conda environment using `conda activate conda/shared/MADDOG`
+Enter the MADDOG conda environment using `conda activate ~/shared-team/conda/2497997c.workshopkb/MADDOG`

-Make a new folder in the MADDOG directory, and name this with your first name.
+Make a new folder **in the MADDOG directory**, and name this with your first name.
 Note: There can be no spaces or special characters in this name!
 Hyphens and underscores are allowed

-Copy the `MADDOG.fasta` and `MADDOG.csv` files from shared-team/Phylogenetic_data/ into this folder.
+Copy the `MADDOG.fasta` and `MADDOG.csv` files from `~/shared-team/Phylogenetic_data/` into this folder.

 ## Assignment